Types of Mental Health Professionals

 A therapist can help someone better understand and cope with their thoughts, feelings and behaviors.
 The therapist can provide guidance and help improve the ability to reach recovery goals.
 These mental health professionals may also help assess and diagnosis mental illness.

-• Primary Care Physicians
+- Primary Care Physicians

 Clinical psychologists with a doctoral degree in psychology are trained to make diagnoses and provide individual and group therapy.
-Some may have training in specific forms of therapy like cognitive behavioral therapy or dialectical behavior therapy, along with other behavioral therapy interventions.
+Some may have training in specific forms of therapy like cognitive behavioral therapy or dialectical behavior therapy, along with other behavioral therapy interventions. - Psychiatric or Mental Health Nurses

 Psychiatric or mental health nurses may have various degrees ranging from a nurse with an associate’s degree to a nurse with a doctorate degree as a Doctor of Nursing Practice.
-Depending on their education and licensing, services can include assessment and treatment of mental health conditions, case management and therapy.
+Depending on their education and licensing, services can include assessment and treatment of mental health conditions, case management and therapy. - School Psychologists

 School psychologists with advanced degrees in psychology are trained to make diagnoses, provide individual and group therapy and work with parents, teachers and school staff to ensure a healthy school environment.
 They may also participate in the development of individualized education plans (IEP) to help improve the school experience of the student with a mental health condition.